okraHQ/okra-quick-starter/README.md

 # Okra Quick Starter

-The `okra-quick-starter` package contains only the functionality necessary for setting up the okra sandbox environment.
+The `okra-quick-starter` package contains only the functionality necessary for setting up the okra sandbox environment for demo.

 ## Instructions How to proceed